 Following the 2015 Cairo Conference and New York Forum, the Antiquities Coalition convened the #CultureUnderThreat Task Force to develop recommendations that the United States government can take to confront this growing threat to humanity’s shared cultural heritage and global security.
 The task force brings together leading thinkers from the worlds of heritage, business, law, policy, security, and technology.
 Our report includes a list of specific steps that can be taken by the Administration, Congress, the armed forces, and the law enforcement community.

-Colette Loll has been asked to serve on the Task Force.
+Colette Loll served on this Task Force.
 To learn more about the Task Force please visit: http://taskforce.theantiquitiescoalition.org/